Real-time visibility into your fleet’s operations and vehicle location is important for fleet managers to make timely decisions.

 With valuable geofencing and GPS data, you can see where your vehicles are, estimate their ETAs, adjust your proposed trips, and keep your shipping and other activities right on time.

-4. Increased security and theft prevention
+4. Increase security and theft prevention.

 Geofencing helps you enhance your fleet asset tracking and security because you receive alerts when your vehicles go beyond the approved routes and virtual boundaries.